 - Konqueror Installed as part of the KDE desktop environment. - Konqueror-embedded (konq-e) Konqueror, using only the KDE libraries rather than all of KDE. - Links+ Another fast and small graphical browser.
 (Also has a text-only mode) - Firefox and SeaMonkey Feature-filled browsers.
 SeaMonkey includes many non-browser features (mail client, IRC client, etc.), Firefox is just a browser, based on Mozilla.
-They work on many architectures. - Opera Commercial browser, i386 only (requires Linux emulation). - Amaya The W3C's browser and editor.
+They work on many architectures. - Minimo, a lightweight Firefox browser intended for handheld systems. - Opera Commercial browser, i386 only (requires Linux emulation). - Amaya The W3C's browser and editor. - Kazehakase, a lightweight browser able to use either the WebKit or Gecko rendering engines. - Midori, a WebKit-based browser from the Xfce project. - Chromium the open source version of the Google Chrome browser, i386 only (so far). - XXXTerm a minimalist browser with vi-like keyboard operations in addition to traditional browser behavior